Published: March 2020

 On 1 April 2015, the council became the planning authority for Belfast as part of the wider reform of local government.
 For the first time in a generation the council is responsible for exercising the majority of planning functions within its own boundaries creating a planning regime that is more responsive and understanding of the needs of the city.
 Since 2015 we have been actively working to update planning policy ensuring that we use planning to build strong communities.

 Maintaining and improving access to affordable housing1 within the city is a key aspect of meeting our inclusive growth ambitions.
-The Belfast Draft Local Development Plan has proposed a new draft policy on affordable housing, which requires all housing developers on sites greater than 0.1 hectares and or containing five or more dwelling units to provide a minimum 20% of units as affordable housing (social and intermediate).
+The Belfast Draft Local Development Plan has proposed a new draft policy on affordable housing, which requires all housing developers on sites greater than 0.1 hectares and or containing five or more dwelling units to provide a minimum 20 per cent of units as affordable housing (social and intermediate).
 Other key aspects of this draft policy are that:

 - appropriate size, type and tenure of affordable units will be determined having regard to up-to-date analysis of housing stress and prevailing housing need;